-Anne Moulin, Policy Advisor Poverty Reduction and Social Development, SDC
+June 2016 / Anne Moulin, Policy Advisor Poverty Reduction and Social Development, Swiss Agency for Development and Cooperation (SDC)

 The international expert workshop organised by the German Federal Ministry for Economic Cooperation and Development (BMZ) in Berlin on 5-6 September 2016 brought together more than 70 scholars, policy makers and practitioners to discuss approaches and policies for reducing inequalities.